 After you set up Exchange federation for a hybrid deployment scenario, when you try to use the Windows Azure Active Directory Sync tool to sync Windows Azure Active Directory (Windows Azure AD) with your on-premises Active Directory, the following issues may occur:

-- Changes that are made to objects through the Office 365 portal aren't synced to the on-premises Active Directory installation.
+- Changes that are made to objects through the Exchange admin center or Exchange Online PowerShell aren't synced to the on-premises Active Directory installation.